 - Feeling like you are in a daze or lack situational awareness

 - Anxiety and depression

-- Difficulty or inability recalling the traumatic event
+- Difficulty or inability to recall the traumatic event

 Acute Stress Disorder Treatment

 Acute stress disorder treatment utilizes both evidence-based and holistic treatments.
-A mental health treatment center Portland Oregon offers provides both inpatient and outpatient treatment options for acute stress disorder.
+A mental health treatment center in Portland, Oregon offers both inpatient and outpatient treatment options for acute stress disorder.
 It is important to engage in acute stress disorder treatment as soon as you begin experiencing symptoms.